 MIAMI, Fla.
 (AP) - Hurricane Andrew, a Category 5 hurricane struck south of Miami on Aug.
 24, 1992, killing 15 people and indirectly causing the deaths of 25 more in Miami-Dade County alone.
-This is the account on the front page as it appeared in the Miami Herald 25 years ago.
+This is the account on the front page as it appeared in the Miami Herald at the time.

 Hurricane Andrew, which killed at least 10 people in Dade County, knocked out power to 1.3 million households, punished South Dade and changed the very nature of the region, left a cleanup job Monday of nightmarish dimensions.

 At least three others died in the Bahamas.

 President Bush came to Miami for a firsthand look at a hurricane expected to cost more than Hugo.

 Andrew's eye hit shore near Florida City, 25 miles south of downtown Miami, at 4:52 a.m., descending with wind gusts up to 168 miles per hour.
 It roared across the state to Fort Myers and swept into the Gulf of Mexico, its next victim uncertain.
 A hurricane warning was posted from Pascagoula, Miss., to Vermilion Bay, La.